putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 "Sir, I serve the Emperor regardless of my color, sir!" the trooper answered unprompted.

-The squad leader let the protocol slight go.
+The squad leader let the slight to protocol slight.
 He decided to keep an eye on this FD-472. *His fervor could be infectious.
 Or get troopers killed*.
 He turned back to the full group.

 “We are to be the eyes and ears of the Emperor, and if fortune favors us, his swift and deadly hand.
 Are you ready stormtroopers!”